The Ultimate Guide To Car Diesel Tax

 Despite making up just 39% of the vehicles on UK roads, 56% of our enquiries in April 2017 came from diesel owners.
 On average we are seeing this percentage rise around 1% each month.

-We also carried out a survey of 750 UK car owners, which revealed that 18.9% of diesel owners will be looking to sell their car over the next 12 months, while just 16.1% of petrol car owners will be looking to sell in the same period.
+We also carried out a survey of 750 UK car owners in early 2017, which revealed that 18.9% of diesel owners will be looking to sell their car over the next 12 months, while just 16.1% of petrol car owners will be looking to sell in the same period.

-And as supply overtakes demand, it is anticipated that there will be a steady fall in the value of used diesel cars in the UK through 2017.
-Similar regulations introduced in Germany have already lead to a 19% drop in the average sale price of diesel cars this year.
+And as supply overtakes demand, it is anticipated that there will be a steady fall in the value of used diesel cars in into 2018.
+Similar regulations introduced in Germany have already lead to a 19% drop in the average sale price of diesel cars since the scandal.

 There are currently around 17 million diesel cars on the road in the UK, with an average value of £7,000.
 A 15% drop in value would see a massive £17 billion wiped off the combined net worth of the UK’s diesel owners.